scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 occured and then I had no soylent at all, then a bday dinner made me not get my dinner in either as soylent.
 Which is sad.
 Tomorrow though.

+### Day 68

+All day of soylent!
+Had some for breakfast because I'm going to be on the go again and need to finish this batch before the day after tomorrow.
+Soylent for breakfast, lunch, and dinner.
+No issues with that, and after going all weekend with "real" food, it's a good feeling to get back into my routine and what my body wants.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/